Suhas-13/EasyIR/README.md

 # EasyIR

+EasyIR by Suhas Hariharan and Shourjo Chakravathy.

+https://insertcustomname.github.io/EasyIR/ (Demo website, in order to use need to install and setup flask server, host the HTML with updated endpoints)

 Controlling IR Appliances just got easier.

 Note: I will be uploading the schematic for the arduino circuit at a later time.